 The history of Richibucto dates back to 1604 when Samuel de Champlain chose to establish a colony there, potentially making it the first European community in North America.
 Although French settlers from Brittany and Normandy arrived in the 17th century, no records of their presence remain.

-In 1621, Sir William Alexander (King James’ secretary), claimed the lands.
-Even though the French immigrants had settled there 17 years before, they did not possess any legal documents attesting to their ownership.
-It was the same for the powerful Mi’kmaq nation, omnipresent in this region.
+In 1621, Sir William Alexander, King James’ secretary, claimed the lands.
+Despite the French settlers’ earlier arrival, they did not possess legal documents proving their ownership, nor did the influential Mi’kmaq nation, who were prevalent in the area.

 Today, Richibucto has one of the most important ports for coastal and deep-sea fishing on New Brunswick’s east coast, with some 100 fishing boats.
 Its retail business sector is also very developed, which makes it the most important economic centre in Kent County.

 Click on a thumbnail to see more photos

 This post has already been read 3077 times!